Mimicking Production Behavior with Generated Mocks: Background

 \subsection{The Challenges of Mocking}

 Despite the benefits of mocking that we highlight, it is not trivial to incorporate mocks in practice.
 Deciding what to mock, and how the mocks should behave, is hard \cite{christakis2017general}.
 For example, developers would first identify that \texttt{PaymentService} may be mocked within the test for \texttt{purchaseTickets} in \autoref{lst:bg-example-test}.
 Next, they must also manually define concrete values for the parameters and returned values for stubbing the calls made on this mock, in order trigger a specific path through \texttt{purchaseTickets}.
 Additionally, they would have to determine which interactions made on this mock are verifiable.
-It is also challenging to decide between conventional object-based testing and mock-based testing.
-A study by Spadini \textit{et al.} \cite{spadini2019mock} found that mocks are most likely to be introduced at the time a test class is first written.
-It is unlikely that mocks are added to a test class when the code evolves, or even that the mocks implemented in the first version of a test class are later updated.
-This implies that, even for larger, well-tested projects, developers may be hesitant to start using mocks, despite their many advantages.
+It is also challenging to decide between conventional object-based testing and mock-based testing. \revisedthree{ Because of these challenges, developers are hesitant to incorporate mocks within their testing practice, as highlighted by a study by Spadini \textit{et al.} \cite{spadini2019mock}, who found that mocks are most likely to be introduced at the time a test class is first written.
+This suggests the potential opportunity and benefits of automated mock generation throughout the development lifecycle.
+The results from our developer study in RQ5 address this aspect.}

 To address the challenges of manually implementing mocks, several studies propose methodologies for their automated generation, such as through search-based algorithms \cite{ArcuriFJ17} or symbolic execution \cite{tillmann2006mock}.
 However, none of these studies use data from production executions to do so.
 In this work, we propose to monitor an application in production, with the goal of generating tests with mocks.
 These tests use mocks to 1) isolate a target method from external units, and 2) verify distinct aspects of the behavior with oracles specific to mocks.